kaaryaalabs/deviceinfo/README.md

 Hi,

-This plugin is developed by Kaaryaa Labs.
+This plugin is developed by Kaaryaa Labs and helps you get IMEI, UUID and MAC of android device.
+But you must get android permissions before using it.

 You can use this plugin by